How Should Health Canada Regulate Drug Approvals with Conditions?

 Key Issues

-• Are there sections of the draft guidance that need clearer language?
+• Are specific sections of the draft guidance unclear and need revision?

-• What other suggestions should Health Canada consider for this framework?
+• What other suggestions should Health Canada consider for the terms and conditions framework?

 How to Participate